Opening a bank account in the UK without proof of address

 - Low fees for using the card abroad.
 With most challenger banks, transactions abroad come for free, and so does withdrawing cash from ATMs, at least up to a certain limit.
 If you travel quite a lot or are planning to spend your holidays back home, you could save a nice amount of money in fees.

 - Multi-currency accounts.
 Both Revolut and Monese already come with free EU accounts alongside their UK ones, and Starling has rolled out the same feature.
-With Revolut, you’re covered even if the euro isn’t the currency you need, as you can exchange money in 30 different currencies without paying any fee up to £5,000 a month, at the interbank exchange rate.
+With Revolut, you’re covered even if the euro isn’t the currency you need, as you can exchange money in 29 different currencies without paying a fee (up to a set limit) at the interbank exchange rate.

 Finding the right documentation can seem like a bit of nightmare if you’ve just arrived in the UK or have just moved to a brand new address where you have no utility bill or ID linked to it.
 But it is possible to open a bank account in the UK without a proof of address, if you’re willing to sign up to an account with one of the new digital-only banking providers.